FG set to kick-off campaign against open defecation Nov 19

 The Governor also declared a state of emergency on Water and Sanitation (WASH) and directed the Attorney-General of the State to commence the process towards the passage of a bill to ban open defecation in the State.

-“My government is investing heavily on water and sanitation with 86.6 per cent of citizens having access to water supply and my administration is working towards achieving 100 per cent status.
+“My government is investing heavily in water and sanitation with 86.6 per cent of citizens having access to water supply and my administration is working towards achieving 100 per cent status.

 “We commend the Minister of Water Resources, Engr Suleiman Adamu and his indefatigable team that has dedicated themselves by ensuring Nigeria as a whole is declared ODF by 2025.
 We will work with you to achieve this target”, he said.